 As a result of the experiments, the designers of “Vaserval” opted for a two-blocking guidance system.
 The first radar marked the enemy aircraft, the second anti-aircraft missile.
 The guidance operator saw two marks on the display, which he sought to combine with the control knobs.
 The teams were processed and transmitted by radio to the rocket.
 The transmitter Wasserfall, having received the command, controlled the rudders through the servos - and the rocket changed course.

-In March, 1945 passed rocket tests, on which the Wasserfal reached the speed of 780 km / h and the height of 16 km.
-Wasserfall successfully passed the tests and could take part in repelling the attacks of the Allied aviation.
-But there were no factories where mass production could be developed, as well as rocket fuel.
-Until the end of the war remained a month and a half.
+In March 1945, missile tests were carried out at which Wasserfall reached a speed of 780 km / h and an altitude of 16 km.
+Wasserfall successfully passed the tests and could take part in repelling the allied raids aviation.
+But there were no plants where it was possible to deploy mass production, as well as rocket fuel.
+Until the end of the war was a month and a half.